-Meningitis causes the inflammation of the membranes surrounding your brain and spinal cord which triggers symptoms like headaches, fever, and a stiff neck.
-Meningitis is treatable, but it depends on the stage it is at because in worst causes fatalities have been reported.
+Meningitis causes the inflammation of the membranes surrounding your brain and spinal cord, which triggers symptoms like headaches, fever, and a stiff neck.
+Meningitis is treatable, but it depends on the stage it is at because fatalities have been reported in the worst cases.

-Getting this vaccine is not a must but will not harm.
+Getting this vaccine is not a must, but it will not harm.

-Vaccination, before you embark on any journey, is critical.
-Most of the areas you will be visiting might pose a risk to your health, and it’s better for you to be prepared.
+Vaccination, before you embark on your journey, is critical.
+Most of the areas you will be visiting might pose a risk to your health.

 Speak to your doctor before you travel.